SulmanOlieko/smfa/README.md

 Total Log-likelihood: -74.28939
 AIC: 192.5788   BIC: 277.0729   HQIC: 226.2318
 ------------------------------------------------------------
-Model was estimated on : Mar Mon 02, 2026 at 12:08
+Model was estimated on : Mar Tue 03, 2026 at 00:34
 ```
 </details>

-The two approaches produce almost identical outputs.
+As expected, the two approaches produce almost identical outputs.

 >**Note:** The estimation of the group frontiers use the same method, `sfacross`, and the only difference is in how we compute the metafrontier.
 QP estimates a deterministic frontier, no stochastic variance parameters are returned.